List of largest cruise ships

-Icon of the Seas is the first ship of Royal Caribbean's of cruise ships, and the largest cruise ship in service since late January 2024.

-Wonder of the Seas is the fifth ship of Royal Caribbean's of cruise ships and is the fourth largest cruise ship in service as of August 2024.
+Legend of the Seas (left), Star of the Seas (center) and Icon of the Seas (right), the three Royal Caribbean International cruise ships tied for largest in the world.

-MSC Meraviglia and Norwegian Escape are seen as they exit Upper New York Bay in February 2025.
-They were at the time the 22nd and 34th largest cruise ships in service.
+Cunard's Queen Mary 2, which held the record of largest ship from 2004–2006, was the last non-Royal Caribbean ship to do so.

 Cruise ships are large passenger ships used mainly for vacationing.
 Unlike ocean liners which are primarily used for transportation across seas or oceans, cruise ships typically embark on round-trip voyages to various attractive ports of call.
 Their passengers may go on organized tours known as "shore excursions".
 The largest may carry thousands of passengers in a single trip, and are some of the largest ships in the world by gross tonnage (GT), bigger than many large cargo ships.
 Cruise ships started to exceed ocean liners in size and capacity in the mid-1990s; before then, few were more than 50,000 GT.
 In the decades since, the size of the largest vessels has more than doubled.